camilabandeira/BookView/README.md

 - **Code Institute's "I Think Therefore I Blog" Project**:
   This project was inspired by Code Institute’s **"I Think Therefore I Blog"** walkthrough from the **Developing with Django** module, which provided a foundation for creating the blog functionality in this app.
 - **ChatGPT**:
-  I used **ChatGPT** to help generate content for posts and blog entries
+  I used **ChatGPT** to help me write and generate content for the blog posts.
+It made the process quicker and easier by providing ideas and keeping the tone consistent, which let me focus more on building the platform itself.
+ChatGPT really helped take the pressure off when it came to writing, and made sure everything flowed smoothly.